usaid-cs/yesterday-i-learned/random.md

 - Halloween: a contraction of _All Hallows' Evening_, [dedicated to remembering the dead, including saints (hallows), martyrs, and all the faithful departed](https://en.wikipedia.org/wiki/Halloween).
 Christians in some parts of the world abstain from meat, and visit graveyards to pray.
 The tradition failed to spread to North America, however, where it has become the St.Patrick's Day of celebrations.
 Christmas is next.
 - Following Halloween is All Saints' Day, which celebrates those who went to heaven.
 - Following All Saints' Day is All Souls' Day, which remembers the souls who died.
-- With All Saints' Day and All Souls' Day, it is obvious that the Roman Catholic Church knows who went to heaven and who went to hell, but has no information about life after death.
 - There is a word for [soaking rice in a thing that has taste](https://google.com/?q=rice+pilaf): _pilaf_.
 - [YUI](https://github.com/yui/yui3/wiki/Graded-Browser-Support) started the whole browser grading thing.
 - > [Don't be the only person using Tor on a monitored network at a given time](https://youtube.com/watch?v=eQ2OZKitRwc)